civitz/example-assignment/exercise2.md

 ## Backend

-We choose jakarta standard (ex java EE), with microprofile extension.
+We choose Jakarta standard (ex Java EE), with microprofile extension.
 The standard is mature and featureful and allows for very small deployable size.
-If we choose to deploy on a function-as-a-service environment, we can quickly switch to the graalVM-based quarkus project, which supports most of the jakarta API and provides two interesting features:

-* a fast startup with a standard VM (less than 5 seconds)
+If we choose to deploy on a function-as-a-service environment, we can quickly switch to the GraalVM-based quarkus project, which supports most of the Jakarta API and provides two interesting features a fast startup with a standard VM (less than 5 seconds).
-* an option to compile to native for even faster startup (startup in milliseconds).
+Quarkus has an option, with GraalVM, to compile to native for even faster startup (startup in milliseconds) by sacrificing performances on the long term.

 The built-in ORM may not play well with nested folders, so we may resort to custom SQL or the use of light abstraction libraries like jOOQ.
+The problem lies on how ORMs fetch data.
+If we map an entity with recursive fields, once we fetch a folder we face two alternatives:

+* if we configure eager fetching of children, by fetching the root we automatically fetch the whole subtree every time, regardless if we want it or not
+* if we configure lazy fetching of children, every time we need the subtree we trigger a new query

-Alternatives to this approach are: Spring framework, or micronaut framework.
+Alternatives to these frameworks are: Spring framework, or micronaut framework.
 I am not aware of better solutions for SQL mapping with tree-like data structures.

 ## Frontend